Am I Mediocre? The Truth Most People Don’t Want to Face

 That question matters less than what you choose to do next.

-Because mediocrity isn’t a final label.
-It’s a description of current patterns.
+Because mediocrity isn’t a permanent label.
+It’s a description of your current patterns.
+And patterns can change.

 If: